INTERCHAIN FEES

 Interchain operations rely on node operators to submit transactions across multiple chains, forming a critical component of blockchain consensus and execution.
 To ensure the sustainability of these operations, a robust Gas Model has been introduced.

-Without such a model, node operators would bear the full upkeep costs of the blockchain, leading to financial losses and diminished incentives to maintain network operations.
-The Gas Model addresses this by covering operational gas costs for both master and partial chains while generating revenue for node operators and Crypto Factor.
+Without such a model, node operators would bare the full upkeep costs of the blockchain, leading to financial losses and diminished incentives to maintain network operations.
+The Gas Model addresses this by covering operational gas costs for both master and partial chains while generating revenue for Interchain node operators and Crypto Factor.

-There are four main components of INTERCHAIN GAS:
+Typically there are four main components of INTERCHAIN cGAS:

 CFR Gas Fee: The amount paid by the user to enter the partial chain mempool.
+This component is not dissimilar to EVM based gas costs experienced during conventional EVM based transactions.

 Last updated